Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/_index.md

 > **Note**
 >
-> If you have a 32-bit Transfer CFT installed, the Transfer CFT installer will update this to a 64-bit installation during a version 3.10 upgrade or migration.
+> If you have a 32- bit Transfer CFT installed, the Transfer CFT installer will update this to a 64- bit installation during a version 3.10 upgrade or migration.

 ## License keys